 Coronavirus - Latest Information and Advice

-The NHS COVID 19 app launches on Thursday 24 September and is the next step in the fight to stop the spread of Coronavirus in Surrey.
+The NHS COVID 19 app is the next step in the fight to stop the spread of Coronavirus in Surrey.
 With multiple functions and using the privacy preserving technology, the app is the fastest way to see if you are at risk from Coronavirus.
 The quicker you know, the faster you can protect yourself, your loved ones and others.
 The more Surrey residents that download the app, the longer we can continue to keep Surrey safe.

 What does the app do?

 - Sends you an alert when you are at risk of infection.

 - Alerts you when the levels of Coronavirus are rising in your area.

 - The built in QR codes makes checking into bars and restaurants super easy, and you will be alerted if you've been near someone with the virus.

 - It’s the best way to avoid a local lockdown and keep the virus under control.

 - It helps you check your symptoms and book a test.